cepthomas/Notr/README.md

 - Use icons, style, annotations, phantoms?
 See mdpopups for generating tooltip popups.
 - Show image file as phantom or hover, maybe thumbnail.
 See SbotDev.
 - Auto/manual Indent/dedent lists with bullets.
 Probably not possible as ST controls this.
+- Make into package when it's cooked. https://packagecontrol.io/docs/submitting_a_package.